Animal Emergency Planning

 Different shelters for different needs

-The type of public shelter where pets will live during emergency evacuation depends upon their owners' health, mobility and personal transportation options as well as the size and number of pets that need emergency shelter.
+The type of public shelter where pets will live during emergency evacuation depends upon their owners' health, mobility, and personal transportation options as well as the size and number of pets that need emergency shelter.

 Pet owners whose health problems would interfere with their ability to take care of pets at a mega shelter can get shelter for their pets and appropriate medical accommodations for themselves at specialty locations where workers care for people's pets onsite.